gezerman/gezerman.github.io/about.md

 Ambitious Artificial Intelligence Engineer proficient in Python, SQL, and experienced with libraries such as PyTorch, TensorFlow, OpenCV, and SciKit Learn.
 Skilled in developing machine learning and deep learning models with a focus on data science and AI-driven solutions.

-Educationa
-Bachelor of Science in Artificial Intelligence (English) Bahçsşehir University Istanbul Graduation Date: July 2024
+Bachelor of Science in Artificial Intelligence (English) Bahçeşehir University Graduation Date: July 2024

 <br>

-# Experience
+## Experience
 [Turkish Freelance Writer Outlier AI](#about)
 Remote November 2024 – Now
 * Wrote LLM prompts (including math problems) to enhance response quality for Turkish localization during RLHF.